salesforcecli/plugin-custom-metadata/messages/record.md

-# commandDescription
+# summary

-create a new record for a given custom metadata type in the current project
+Generate a new record for a given custom metadata type in the current project.

-# commandLongDescription
+# description

-Create a new record for a given custom metadata type in the current project.
+The custom metadata type must already exist in your project.
+You must specify a name for the new record.
+Use name=value pairs to specify the values for the fields, such as MyTextField="some text here" or MyNumberField=32.

 # examples

-- Create a record metadata file for custom metadata type 'MyCMT' with values specified for two custom fields:
+- Create a record metadata file for custom metadata type 'MyCMT' with specified values for two custom fields:

   <%= config.bin %> <%= command.id %> --type-name MyCMT\_\_mdt --record-name MyRecord My_Custom_Field_1=Foo My_Custom_Field_2=Bar